 To understand the journey the Holstein made from a draft horse pulling a plow to a top jumping breed in Europe, you need to understand what was happening in the 1800s.
 Continental Europe had very few light horse breeds, instead they had multiple draft horse breeds this includes France.
 All of Europe followed their governing bodies instructions in horse breeding, it was a industry that was overseen nationally, and the infrastructure was proved by the government--that is why there were 'state celles'--centralized breeding, training and marketing areas.
 Generally farmers kept draft broodmares, and bred them to the state's stallions, and received subsidies and benefits for doing so--it was patriotic to keep a mare and breed it, and thus contribute to the agricultural success of their region.

 Draft horses do not make efficient road horses, and once good roads were constructed between communities, it was then the lighter and swifter coach or carriage horse was wanted.
 And as the 1800s dawned, so did the beginnings of the need for the other type of horse: the coach horse.
-Mecklenburg Stud was set up to organize and centralize the production of the coach horse, and Holstein, Hanover and other areas used their stock extensively to cross on their draft horse breed, as well as taking direct importations of the lighter stock into their state studs.
+By the middle of the century Mecklenburg Stud was directed to organize and centralize the production of the coach horse, and Holstein, Hanover and other areas used their stock extensively to cross on their draft horse breed, as well as taking direct importations of the lighter stock into their state studs.
 What were those coach horse and lighter breeds?
 They were Thoroughbred, Norfolk Trotter, Anglo-Norman, Anglo-Arab, Irish Hunter, Yorkshire Coach, and even some American Trotter.
 All those breeds were Anglo developed breeds, the speed, the agility, the stamina, all arrived with the sport based breeds of the British Isles which were imported in huge amounts to the continent.
 The main bloodlines we will visit below are products of that era.

 Heidelberg HO was a light farm/coach Holstein.
 His genetic dominance is in Elegant HO and Wildfang HO bloodlines.
 Elegant HO, was as his name suggests, an extremely graceful lighter type coach horse, he was 1/4 Thoroughbred and it showed.
 His sire is the 1/2 Thoroughbred Ethelbert HO, who is one of the major foundation sires of the modern Holstein.
 Ethelbert HO was of a more elegant type than his contemporaries, his sire was the Thoroughbred St. Fagans, his dam the coach horse Adolphine HO, a daughter of Hannibal HO, a coach horse with inbreeding to the Yorkshire Coach Horse Burlington Turk 4x4x3x4--which of course set a strong type.
 Wildfang HO is dominated by Protokol HO (with very little verified pedigree) and the same Hannibal HO mentioned above--therefore the Yorkshire rules the genetics.
 This is the essence of the coach style Holstein, one of the most consistent jump producers in the European sport horse.
 We can see then the base of the breeds sport genetics reside in the Thoroughbred and the Yorkshire Coach Horse (trotter).